getindata/kedro-sagemaker/docs/source/03_quickstart.rst

 ----
 You can configure resources used by your nodes in `sagemaker.yml` under `resources` key

-The definition of default values for nodes:
+Here is the definition of default values for nodes:

 .. code:: yaml